glamboyosa/ore/readme.md

 ## `fetchSSE` Function Parameters

 - `onBufferReceived`: `function` - Callback function to handle received SSE buffers.
-Receives the buffer and the parts i.e. new events as a parameter.
+Receives the buffer and the optionally the parts i.e. new events as a parameter.
 - `onStreamEnded`: `function` - Callback function to handle stream end events.
 Receives the internal state of if the buffer stream is ended.
 - `retries`: `number` (optional) - Optional parameter to specify the maximum number of retry attempts.
 Default is 3.